 Just as importantly, the adrenals also secret DHEA directly into the bloodstream, where similarly distal target cells throughout the body convert it into testosterone, estrogens and other hormones.
 The amount of each hormone that DHEA creates during the conversion process depends on an individual’s nutrient status‚ stress, age‚ and sex.
 Normally DHEA levels peak at around age 25‚ and then decline steadily to approximately 20% of normal levels by the Age of 70 6.
 For those with additional stress, DHEA will decline more rapidly.*

 Therefore, because DHEA serves as a substrate to so many vital steroids essential to adapting to stress, approximately 50% or more of our most stressed patients reveals labs that show DHEA deficiency and are subsequently placed unto DHEA.*

-DHEA is a major adrenal hormone which supports the cortisol pathway and fundamental anti-inflammatory mechanisms in the body (12,13).
+DHEA is a major adrenal hormone that supports the cortisol pathway and fundamental anti-inflammatory mechanisms in the body 12,13.
 Supplementing with DHEA can promote lean muscle mass, energy, stamina, sexual function, mood, immune function, circulatory health, joint health, hormone levels and more.* Studies suggest that DHEA can aid and facilitate:

 a healthy aging process*(1)

 hormone and adrenal balance*(2)

 Usage and Safety Precautions: DHEA-S blood levels should be measured and monitored to determine individual needs.
 The dosage increases in low adrenal states.